IVF Treatment Chicago Illinois & Milwaukee Wisconsin

 Success rates for IVF procedures vary considerably by the program handling the case.
 This is an important factor to consider - and not well understood by many consumers of infertility and IVF services.

 Make sure that you discuss pregnancy and delivery success rates in detail with your doctor before you start a cycle.
-You should ask about their pregnancy and delivery rates for couples similar to you (e.g. same age group and diagnosis).
+You should ask about their pregnancy and live birth rates for couples similar to you (e.g. same age group and diagnosis).

 Get numbers in writing from your center before getting started.
 Any program will be able to provide this.
 If they are unwilling to provide pregnancy and/or delivery rates in writing, consider going elsewhere - they probably have low pregnancy rates.

-The national summary, as well as clinic-specific IVF results for the 2004 calendar year were released in January 2007 and posted on the web site of The Centers for Disease Control and Prevention (CDC, a US government agency).
+A national summary and clinic-specific IVF results for the 2016 calendar year were released in 2018 and posted on the website of The Centers for Disease Control and Prevention, CDC, a US government agency).

 in-vitro fertilization blastocyst